-With COVID-19 still very much a part of our lives today, it’s imperative we are proactive in the protection of our employees and clients.
-24 Hour Home Care has been taking preventive measures against COVID-19 since the start of the pandemic to keep our caregivers, clients and our families safe and we appreciate everything our caregivers have already done to adapt during this challenging time.
+With COVID-19 still very much a part of our lives today, as an in-home care provider, it’s imperative 24 Hour Home Care remains proactive in the protection of our employees and clients.
+24 Hour Home Care has been taking preventive measures against COVID-19 since the start of the pandemic and closely monitors CDC updates.

-Beginning September 30th, as mandated, LA County Senior Care caregivers who are not vaccinated and have been approved for a vaccine exemption will be required to submit negative covid test results on weekly basis, or two times per week, depending on their work setting.
+- All California caregivers who are not vaccinated and have been approved for a vaccine exemption or family exclusion will be required to submit negative COVID-19 test results on a weekly basis.

 Are You Vaccine Hesitant?

 If you are still on the fence about the vaccine, we encourage you to listen to your public health experts and speak with your health providers.
 Over the past year 24 Hour Home Care has hosted informational webinars with infectious disease experts.

 As an essential health care worker you are at increased risk of getting COVID-19 and spreading it to others simply due to the nature of your day-to-day work.
 Caregivers typically work in client homes and within close contact with clients, usually within 6 feet for a cumulative total of 15 minutes in a 24-hour period.

 Getting an FDA-approved COVID-19 vaccine not only protects you against a deadly COVID-19 reaction, but it also protects your colleagues, household members, and vulnerably clients.